Share this guide:

 Tethering, also known as hotspotting, is the act of transforming your mobile phone – or any device which has an internet connection – into a modem.

-connection on another device, such as a laptop, tablet or even a camera.
+Why?
+Because then you can use that mobile internet connection on another device, such as a laptop, tablet or even a camera.
 This is great in situations where you’re not around a WiFi connection, but have data on your phone (it means you’re always able to watch Netflix on a decent screen too – phew!).

 There are different ways to tether and some pros and cons to doing, so we’ll talk you through them here.

-Why Would I Tether?
+Why would I tether?

 The main reason to tether would be when you don’t have access to a WiFi connection.
 Imagine the scenario of sitting on the train, needing to submit a document from your laptop just in time to meet your deadline but alas - the WiFi’s down.
-Welcome to tethering - connect your laptop to your mobile internet
+Welcome to tethering - connect your laptop to your mobile internet and send away.